imrnh/vilt/Readme.md

 2. `Denoising U-Net:` This is the main image generator.
 It builds the new image of the person wearing the garment by progressively denoising a random latent.
 It is guided by two sources: the encoded person image and the features from the Reference U-Net.

+These two U-Nets are coupled to inject the garment's features into the denoising process using mutual self-attention.

 <center><br>
 <img src="model/data/architecture_overview.png">